wonr/vim-pilerun/README.md

 ![vim-pilerun](https://user-images.githubusercontent.com/59398632/149714564-f32ca216-6c25-4614-96e2-a560e3572b37.gif)

-vim-pilerun is a vim plugin that helps you can compile and run code easily.
+vim-pilerun is a vim plugin that helps you can compile and run a single file source code easily.

 It's a good choice for problem solvers, competitive programmers and the people who prepare for a job interview.